Powered by ProofFactor - Social Proof Notifications

 3. How different forms of bullying affect a student’s ability to concentrate in class.

-4. Understanding the common long-term effects of bullying (1st instance) on friendships.
+4. evaluating the common long-term effects of bullying (1st instance) on friendships.

 5. Bullying is a serious problem that requires immediate school intervention.